developmentseed/scoreboard/docs/users/favorite-campaigns.md

 ![Add favorite campaign button](/docs/img/add-favorite-campaign.png)

-To remove the campaign from your favorites list, navigate back to that campaign and click the **Remove Favorite** button.
+You'll see the **Add Favorite** button become a **Remove Favorite** button.
+Any time you want to remove the campaign from your favorites list, navigate back to that campaign and click the **Remove Favorite** button.